Open banking: Latin America

 Following the launch of open banking, major Brazilian banks, both traditional retail and emerging digital institutions, are actively transforming their banking products and services.
 This transformation is driven by a combination of in-house technological advancements and strategic outsourcing, enabling these banks to innovate and enhance their offerings more effectively.

+By 2026, marking five years of implementation, the Brazilian system consolidated itself as the largest open finance ecosystem in the world, surpassing 100 million connected accounts and 154 million active consents.
+A study by consulting firm PwC (Strategy&) projects that Open Finance has the potential to generate approximately R$ 42 billion in new revenues for the financial sector in Brazil by the end of 2026.

+Despite its rapid adoption, the model still faces technical usability challenges.
+According to the Brazilian Association of Fintechs (ABFintechs), less than 50% of users complete the consent journey, frequently abandoning the process halfway due to the complexity of redirecting between the merchant's application and the banking application.

 In late 2020, the Chilean government announced that it was working on a proposal for fintech regulation and the incorporation of an open banking standard.
 The government edited the Financial Portability Act, a set of regulations aimed to facilitate the switch between banks and financial providers.
 On 4 January 2023, Chile enacted a law with the aim to establish a regulatory framework for fintech activity and create an open finance system that enables secure data-sharing.

 Colombia has established a voluntary model for open banking, with the Financial Regulation Unit (URF)'s goal being to foster public-private discussion.